-- Encapsulation Encapsulation of >> data packets in a certain protocol for transmitting the packets over a network that the original protocol does not directly support (e.g. NetBIOS over TCP/IP). - Encryption Refers to the encoding of data, e.g. >> MPPE. - Ethernet A local network that connects all devices in the network (PC, printers, etc.) via a twisted pair or coaxial cable.
+- Encapsulation Encapsulation of >> data packets in a certain protocol for transmitting the packets over a network that the original protocol does not directly support (e.g. NetBIOS over TCP/IP). - Encryption Refers to the encoding of data, e.g. >> MPPE. - ESP Encapsulating Security Payload

+One of the two principal IPSec protocols, supporting data encryption as well as authentication.

-Extension An extension is an internal number for a terminal or subsystem.
-In >> point- to-point ISDN accesses, the extension is usually a number from the >> extension numbers range assigned by the telephone provider.
-In point- to-multipoint connections, it can be the MSN or a part of the MSN.
-Extension numbers (direct dialing range) range A >> point-to-point ISDN access includes a >> PABX number and an ex- tension numbers range.
+- Ethernet A local network that connects all devices in the network (PC, printers, etc.) via a twisted pair or coaxial cable. - Extension An extension is an internal number for a terminal or subsystem.
+In ➤> point-to-point ISDN accesses, the extension is usually a number from the ➤> extension numbers range assigned by the telephone provider.
+In point-to-multipoint connections, it can be the MSN or a part of the MSN. - Extension numbers (direct dialing range)

+range A >> point-to-point ISDN access includes a >> PABX number and an extension numbers range.
 The PABX number is used to reach the PABX.
-The ex- tension numbers range is a group of numbers used for selecting terminals within the >> PABX.
+The extension numbers range is a group of numbers used for selecting terminals within the >> PABX.

 Filters A filter comprises a number of criteria (e.g. protocol, port number, source and destination address).
-These criteria can be used to reject a packet from the traf- fic flow.
+These criteria can be used to reject a packet from the traffic flow.
 Such a packet can then be handled in a specific way.
 For this purpose, a certain action is associated with the filter, which creates a filter rule.

-Firewall Designates the whole range of mechanisms to protect the local network against external access.
-Your router provides protection mechanisms such as >> NAT, >> CLID, >> PAP/CHAP, access lists, etc. FTP File Transfer Protocol A TCP/IP protocol used to transfer files between different hosts.
-G.991.1 Data transmission recommendation for >> HDSL G.991.2 Data transmission recommendation for >> SHDSL G.992.1 Data transmission recommendation for ADSL: ITU-T G.992.1 See also >> G.992.1 Annex A and >> G.992.1 Annex B. G.992.1 Annex A Data transmission recommendation for ADSL: ITU-T G.992.1 Annex A Annex A of the recommendation describes the transmission of ADSL data over POTS lines >> upstream in the frequency range from 25 kHz to 138 kHz and >> downstream from 138 kHz to 1104 kHz.
-Annex A is used mainly in coun- tries in which ISDN is not widespread, e.g. France.
-BinTec's X2300 router sup- port this recommendation.
+- Firewall Designates the whole range of mechanisms to protect the local network against external access.
+Your router provides protection mechanisms such as NAT, >> CLID, >> PAP/CHAP, access lists, etc. - FTP File Transfer Protocol

+A TCP/IP protocol used to transfer files between different hosts.

+- G.991.1 Data transmission recommendation for >> HDSL - G.991.2 Data transmission recommendation for >> SHDSL - G.992.1 Data transmission recommendation for ADSL: ITU-T G.992.1

+See also >> G.992.1 Annex A and >> G.992.1 Annex B.

+G.992.1 Annex A Data transmission recommendation for ADSL: ITU-T G.992.1 Annex A

+Annex A of the recommendation describes the transmission of ADSL data over POTS lines >> upstream in the frequency range from 25 kHz to 138 kHz and >> downstream from 138 kHz to 1104 kHz.
+Annex A is used mainly in countries in which ISDN is not widespread, e.g. France.
+The bintec X2300 router support this recommendation.